sylk80/minesweep/notes.md

 :heavy_plus_sign: Output should be displayed :x: :heavy_check_mark:

-:heavy_plus_sign: Table should be empty in content
+:heavy_plus_sign: Table should be empty in content :x: :heavy_check_mark:

 :heavy_plus_sign: A start message has to be added